 After Peter’s confession, Jesus reveals he will die in Jerusalem (Matt 16:21).
 Peter rebukes Jesus for this prediction (16:22).
 The brazenness of this rebuke is often lost in translation, but disciples do not rebuke their masters in the ancient world.
 Peter not only rebukes, but Matthew uses a double-negation plus a future indicative, the strongest negation in Greek.
 Jesus calls Peter Satan and a snare.
 Again, this stinging counter-rebuke is often translated to put Peter in a good light, but Matthew uses σκάνδαλον, a temptation to sin.
 In Matthew, Jesus has already said anyone who causes others to sin (πάντα τὰ σκάνδαλα) will be thrown into the fiery furnace where there is “weeping and gnashing of teeth” (13:41-42).
 For Matthew, all “σκάνδαλα belong in hell” (30).

-In to this evidence, addition, there are a number of places in Matthew where Peter’s name is omitted.
+In addition, there are a number of places in Matthew where Peter’s name is omitted.
 Chapter 6 examines these “non-appearances” of Peter and argues they represent Matthew dropping Peter because he is an example of a false disciple.
-For example, in Mark 16:8 the angels tell the women to go and tell the “disciples and Peter.”
+For example, in Mark 16:8, the angels tell the women to go and tell the “disciples and Peter.”

 In his final chapter Gundry makes a few suggestions based on the texts surveyed in the book.
 He speculates a gospel presenting Peter as an apostate could not be written after his martyrdom, so his argument for Peter as a false disciple implies an early date for the writing of Matthew.
 A corollary he does not mention is dating Matthew to before A.D.
 70 pushes the date for Mark/Q perhaps a decade earlier.